What Trump Has Done With Social Security So Far

 Trump implements the Social Security Fairness Act

-“Social Security’s aggressive schedule to start issuing retroactive payments in February and increase monthly benefit payments beginning in April supports President Trump’s implementation of the Social Security Fairness Act,” said Lee Dudek, Acting Commissioner of Social Security.
+“Social Security’s aggressive schedule to start issuing retroactive payments in February and increase monthly benefit payments in April, supports President Trump’s implementation of the Social Security Fairness Act,” said Lee Dudek, Acting Commissioner of Social Security.
 “The agency’s original estimate of taking a year or more now will only apply to complex cases that automation cannot process.
 The American people deserve their due benefits as quickly as possible.”

 Read: Social Security Sent Out Billions in Back Payments This Week.
 Here's What You Need to Know.